ertval/groupie-tracker/.github/prompt.md

 ---

-Break down the store.go file into these seperate files:
+# Break down the store.go file into these seperate files:
-- store.go: main store struct and constructor
+- store.go: main store struct and constructor, calculation of precomputed fields, loading data and utils
-- searches.go: all search related methods
+- searches.go: all search related methods and functionality features
-- filters.go: all filter related methods
+- filters.go: all filter related methods and functionality features
-- cache.go: all caching related methods
+- cache.go: all caching related methods and functionality features
+# Merge all handler files into a single handlers.go file
+- handlers.go: all handler methods and functionality features Simplify fixtures.go to reuse production helpers